-The EPP has expanded the use of electronic time logs in all field experiences to document the diverse placements of teacher candidates across rural, urban, and suburban school districts, and to have candidates record their activities within those placements.
-Candidates enter the date and length of time, with a brief description of their activity within the classrooms.
-Use of the time logs, using the Tk20 platform, became fully operational in the 2017-2018 academic year and was refined during the 2018-2019 academic year.
-Additionally, the EPP reported in the 2018 report that all middle level methods courses and secondary education methods courses were using a modified version of the Texas Teacher Evaluation and Support System (T-TESS) in all early field experiences.
-This has been expanded to the EC-6 program now, and throughout each field experience, from the Level 1 experiences (methods block), the Level 2 experiences (Lit block) and in the final experience, clinical teaching.
-T-TESS is the state adopted assessment system for classroom teachers, and is useful for teacher candidates to assess their work in the field to determine opportunities for improvement, and to provide data for supporting mentor teachers and EPP faculty to provide quality oral and written feedback to guide improvement.
+These include continue the use of electronic time logs in all field experiences to document ongoing candidate activity and time spent in diverse placements of teacher candidates across rural, urban, and suburban school districts.
+Candidates record the date and length of time, with a brief description of their activity within the classrooms.
+This information is reviewed by the mentor teachers in the field, as well as by the supervising faculty.
+Use of the time logs, using the Tk20 platform, became fully operational in the 2017-2018 academic year and was refined during the 2018- 2019 academic year.
+The process continues to date.
+Additionally, the EPP reported in the 2019 report that all middle level methods courses and secondary education methods courses, and EC-6 courses are using a modified version of the Texas Teacher Evaluation and Support System (T-TESS) in all early field experiences.
+This has been successfully occurring throughout each field experience, from the Level 1 experiences (methods block), the Level 2 experiences (Lit block) and in the final experience, clinical teaching.
+T- TESS is the state adopted assessment system for classroom teachers, and is useful for teacher candidates to assess their work in the field to determine opportunities for improvement, and to provide data for supporting mentor teachers and EPP faculty to provide quality oral and written feedback to guide improvement.
 The Tk20 electronic platform is also used to these data.
-A benefit to Tk20 for this is that all parties involved in a candidates' field placement have access to T-TESS data for improvement at the individual candidate data, while EPP staff can run reports for program faculty and school partners to analyze and make decisions at the program level.
+A benefit to Tk20 for this is that all parties involved in a candidates' field placement have access to T- TESS data for improvement at the individual candidate data, while EPP staff can run reports for program faculty and school partners to analyze and make decisions at the program level.
 Data from all field experiences are collected in Tk20, and the data are disseminated regularly to program faculty.
 Data are shared once per semester with school partners.
 In addition to regular program meetings, data are made available to program faculty for review annually at a college-wide assessment event held each fall.
 This event is dedicated to reviewing collected, aggregated and summarized assessment data from the previous academic year.
 At this time, program faculty analyze the results from their individual programs as well as from the EPP as a whole to make decisions regarding candidate performance and program quality and operations.